savoirfairelinux/jami-project/docs/source/dev/compiling_and_installing/lrc.rst

     make -j3
     make install

-The following options are often usefull to append to the cmake line:
+The following options are often useful to append to the cmake line:

 .. code-block:: none